excoffierleonard/dotfiles-macos/README.md

 # Environment Setup

-This document provides the necessary commands to recreate my environment using my dotfiles repository.
+This document provides the necessary commands to recreate the environment using the dotfiles repository.

 ## Steps to Recreate the Environment